 Elsewhere, Egypt has consistently been among the top contributors to peacekeeping operations in the world.
 It currently provides more than 2,000 military and police personnel who serve under the flag of the United Nations in nine peace missions.

 Finally, we are also broadening our role in global diplomatic security efforts.
-In January 2016, Egypt assumed a two-year term as a non-permanent member of the United Nations Security Council, and in September 2016, we were elected to the African Union’s Peace and Security Council.
+From January 2016 to January 2018, Egypt held a two-year term as a non-permanent member of the United Nations Security Council, and in September 2016, we were elected to the African Union’s Peace and Security Council.
 In these positions, Egypt has worked to ensure vigilance against extremism is maintained while advocating for regional stability in Africa and the Middle East.